 The undercover students were shocked to observe that in many classrooms, most students were on their phones for most of the time.
 “You’re not supposed to have your phone out, but honestly, we don’t care,” one student said.

-Beryl New, principal of Highland Park High School where the show was filmed, said that even though multiple social media sites were blocked on the school’s network, they couldn’t stop students from surreptitiously finding access on their own devices.
+Even though multiple social media sites were blocked on the school’s network, they couldn’t stop students from surreptitiously finding access on their own devices.

 4. Teachers Have Less Control Over Their Classroom Than Ever Before

 Shane Feldman, grad of 2012, told Business Insider, “The kinds of challenges that I experienced back in high school with my peers are now 24/7 issues because of technology, computers, cellphones, and social media.
 There’s no real escape.”
 Teachers said it’s a daily struggle to get students to focus on classwork. (source)

 5. Pregnancy Is Not Taboo; More and More High Schools Have Day cares

 Nicolette, a 22-year-old who went undercover, got pregnant during her junior high school year.
 She said that at that time she was “ostracized with no support.”